-Our physicians understand that having surgery can be a stressful experience.
+Our physicians and CRNAs understand that having surgery can be a stressful experience.
 Our goal is to alleviate that anxiety with our commitment to patient safety, comfort, and privacy.
 You can trust that we will take care of you in the same way we could care for a beloved member of our own family.

 Types of Anesthesia:

-Topical or Local Anesthesia – Medicine is either placed on the skin (topical) or injected with a small needle into the skin to numb a small part of the body.
+Topical or Local Anesthesia – Medicine is placed either on the skin (topical) or injected with a small needle into the skin to numb a small part of the body.
 Local anesthesia is often given in conjunction with conscious sedation.

 Regional Anesthesia (nerve blocks) – A small needle is guided by the anesthesiologist using an ultrasound machine or nerve stimulator to inject medicine near the nerves that will make part of your body numb.
 Most commonly, regional anesthesia is used for shoulder, arm, and leg surgeries.
 You will also likely receive sedation or general anesthesia during the procedure.